 Too Much Time Together

 The average person spends over 90,000 hours at work throughout their lifetime, meaning it’s possible you could see more of your co-workers than you do your friends and family.
-While respondents identified behaviors from their managers that could impede workplace happiness, they also had opinions on the behaviors of co-workers that could have a similar impact.
+While respondents identified behaviours from their managers that could impede workplace happiness, they also had opinions on the behaviours of co-workers that could have a similar impact.

 A lack of productivity among co-workers might be the most likely to tank workplace happiness.
 Compared to 31 percent of employees who were still happy despite unproductive co-workers, 56 percent of unhappy employers were upset by this.
 Experts suggest confidence can be a key factor in both job performance and productivity, particularly among younger employees.
 When employees experience “imposter syndrome,” feeling unqualified or unprepared for their positions, they might suffer from diminished self-efficacy and confidence.
 According to our survey, employees who felt their co-workers were arrogant, unqualified for their positions, and overly pessimistic or negative were also highly likely to contribute to workplace unhappiness.

 Akin to people who were bothered by their bosses but still managed to feel happy with their jobs, younger employees were also more inclined to forgive poor relationships.
 Compared to just 61 percent of baby boomers who were upset by their co-workers but still happy with their place of work, 80 percent of millennials and 78 percent of Gen Zers said the same.

 While younger employees may have disagreed on the behaviours they least enjoyed from their managers, they did agree on the most aggravating actions by their co-workers: talking excessively.
 In contrast, both baby boomers and Gen Xers identified participating in office gossip as the reason they were most likely to be bothered by their co-workers.

 Striking a Balance